videolan/x265/doc/reST/cli.rst

 	Note that this string value will need to be escaped or quoted to protect against shell expansion on many platforms.
 No default.

+.. option:: --cll, --no-cll

+    Emit content light level SEI.
+Enabled automatically when :option:`--dolby-vision-profile` 8.1 is specified.
+When enabled, signals max-cll and max-fall as 0 if :option:`max-cll` is unspecified.
+    Default enabled.

 .. option:: --hdr, --no-hdr

 	Force signalling of HDR parameters in SEI packets.
 Enabled